 Hinderaker barn, 2698 Jaguar Trail, Guthrie Center (Guthrie County) - From Guthrie Center, go west on IA 44 for three miles.
 Turn left on Jaguar Trail and go 4.5 miles south.
 The original barn was built at the turn of the century.
 It burned down in 1931, and the present barn was built.
 Another photo here.

 Counties - Pottawattamie, Cass, Adair, Mills, Montgomery, Adams, Fremont, Page, and Taylor.

-Vandewater barn (Meadow Brook Farm), 3100 270th Street, Orient (Adair County) - Between Greenfield and Winterset, take Vinton Avenue (P39) south of IA 92 to 270th Street (G53) and turn right (west).
+Vandewater barn (Meadow Brook Farm), 3100 270th Street, Orient (Adair County) - Between Greenfield and Winterset, on IA 92, take Vinton Avenue (P39) south.
+At 270th Street (G53), turn right (west).
 Go one mile west of Hebron Methodist Church.
 Barn was built by Henry Vandewater in 1911 and has been in the family since.
 It has notched beams, pegs, mortise and tendon joints and a memorable wooden cupola.
 Click here to see more.

 Photo below taken by Brian Vandewater.
 He says.
 "On Memorial Day weekend, storm warnings were out...a few minutes later we got this interesting panoramic photo of clouds rolling over the barn."
 Vandewater barn (Meadow Brook Farm), Orient, Iowa